oditha4523/agri-ecommerce/README.md

 ## 📄 License

-This project is developed for academic purposes by the Faculty of Agricultural Sciences, Sabaragamuwa University of Sri Lanka.
+This project is developed for academic purposes by the Faculty of Computing, Sabaragamuwa University of Sri Lanka.

 ## 🙏 Acknowledgments

-- Faculty of Agricultural Sciences, Sabaragamuwa University of Sri Lanka
+- Faculty of Computing, Sabaragamuwa University of Sri Lanka
 - Local farmers and producers who inspire our mission
 - Open-source community for the tools and libraries used